diffblue/gitlab/doc/development/snowplow/implementation.md

 ### Usage recommendations

 - Use [data attributes](#implement-data-attribute-tracking) on HTML elements that emit `click`, `show.bs.dropdown`, or `hide.bs.dropdown` events.
-- Use the [Vue mixin](#implement-vue-component-tracking) for tracking custom events, or if the supported events for data attributes are not propagating (i.e. clickable components that don't emit `click`).
+- Use the [Vue mixin](#implement-vue-component-tracking) for tracking custom events, or if the supported events for data attributes are not propagating.
+For example, clickable components that don't emit `click`.
 - Use the [tracking class](#implement-raw-javascript-tracking) when tracking in vanilla JavaScript files.

 ### Implement data attribute tracking